Uber Business Model Canvas: Know what led to Uber’s success

 The Product Itself

 The Uber app is itself a channel for Uber to reach out to people.
-It might seem strange but it is a fact that Uber has created a strong demand for its app.
+It might seem strange, but it is a fact that Uber has created a strong demand for its app.
 It has become the need of people to download the app and use Uber services.

-- Weather: With its surge pricing technology, Uber has made the most of weather changes.
+- Weather: With its surge pricing technology, Uber has made the most of the weather changes.
 When a person needs a cab and is struck due to rain or bad weather, he urgently needs a cab at his location.
-Uber is the best and the only available choice to people in such situations.
+Uber is the best and the only available choice for people in such situations.
 This technique also led to criticism for Uber during hurricane Sandy, when they increased the prices.
-But after all, business is business and the fact is that Uber has a pending patent of its price surge technology.
+But after all, business is business, and the fact is that Uber has a pending patent of its price surge technology.

 Partnerships with organizations who have Uber’s potential customers has been a major part of Uber’s Business model to gain new customers.
-Uber recently had a partnership with a mobile manufacturing company where it went out to deliver the phone to their customers.
+Uber recently had a partnership with a mobile manufacturing company where it went out to deliver the phone to its customers.
 Apart from this, Uber has always been on the forefront to partner with well-known companies in the territory in which it wants to acquire more customers.

 These partnerships have helped uber build brand awareness.
 You may go through the following news from Uber India to understand more about the type of partnerships.